HTTP-RPC/Kilo/README.md

 Request arguments are specified via the `setArguments()` method.
 As with HTML forms, values are submitted either via the query string or in the request body.
 Arguments for `GET`, `PUT`, and `DELETE` requests are always sent in the query string. `POST` arguments are typically sent in the request body, and may be submitted as either "application/x-www-form-urlencoded" or "multipart/form-data" (specified via the proxy's `setEncoding()` method).

 Any value may be used as an argument and will generally be encoded using its string representation.
 However, `Date` instances are automatically converted to a long value representing epoch time.
-Additionally, `List` instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
+Additionally, `List` or array instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
 When using the multi-part encoding, instances of `URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.

 Body content can be provided via the `setBody()` method.
 By default, it will be serialized as JSON; however, the `setRequestHandler()` method can be used to facilitate arbitrary encodings: